SajadAlimoradi/SajadAlimoradi/README.md

 # 💫 About Me:
 Hi there👋!
-My name is Sajad, and I'm a Django web developer.
-I specialize in building scalable and robust web applications using the Django framework.<br>One of the things I love most about web development is the opportunity to learn and grow every day.
+My name is Sajad, and I'm a Python/ Django web developer.
+I specialize in building scalable and robust applications using the Python/Django framework.<br>One of the things I love most about development is the opportunity to learn and grow every day.
 I'm always on the lookout for new technologies and frameworks, and I enjoy sharing my knowledge with others through blogging, speaking at conferences, and contributing to open-source projects.<br><br>
 <img align="center" src="https://user-images.githubusercontent.com/115968061/226141158-6b9116e4-0e8f-4e98-b488-470d77a2d440.svg">

 ## 🌐 Socials: